Print3M/securitree/_md/notes.md

 * [MS-TSCH]: Task Scheduler Service Remoting Protocol - used to execute task scheduling operations (lateral movement as well).

 [Great resource of dangerous RPC protocols](https://github.com/jsecurity101/MSRPC-to-ATTACK)

+## SYSTEM / Machine Account
+When a service runs under the LocalSystem account on a computer that is a domain member, the service has whatever network access is granted to the computer account, or to any groups of which the computer account is a member.Computer accounts typically have few privileges and do not belong to groups.
+The default ACL protection in Active Directory Domain Services permits minimal access for computer accounts.

+## Worth to mention
+When in lateral movement I write that something is enabled by default I mean that in workgroup or domain it is enabled by default.
+Lateral movement without workgroup or domain makes no sense.